QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-11-21-UE5LightingHacks.md

 ### Hidden Features

 Another thing to consider is that sometimes other material features can be locked behind the movable/dynamic nature of Stationary Lights - such as subsurface scattering, volumetric translucency and dynamic translucent shadows.
 This must also be considered for your scenario on what visual features are important to conserve.
-In this case, a Stationary Light was required to make the tarp seem thin and illuminated from behind utilizing 2-sided foliage techniques, using a Static light would not give us these effects.
+In this case, a Stationary Light was required to make the tarp seem thin and illuminated from behind utilizing 2-sided foliage techniques, sing a Static light would not give us these effects.

 {%
   include embed/youtube.html